hukai916/nanoloop/README.md

 p1214	4722	6364	p1214_no_pcr_nt_qual_macs3_peak_1	2414	.
 1.57326	245.385	241.431	1044
 ```

-### `--type nt_count`: Analyze C-to-T Conversion Frequencies
+### Using base count: `--type nt_count`:

-This approach focuses on the frequency of C-to-T conversions, which is another signature of R-loops in A3A-treated samples.
+This approach focuses on the frequency of C-to-T conversions, another signature of R-loops in A3A-treated samples.

 #### Step 1: generate TSV
 ```bash